bnbalsamo/checksummit/README.md

-A RESTful API for computing checksums and hashes
+An API for computing checksums and hashes

 ## Endpoints